Miracle Strip Amusement Park: Other attractions

 Miracle Strip boasted several other attractions, including an arcade center with various games, both electronic and more standard carnival fare, like ring toss and water-pistol games for prizes.
 There were multiple food and drink stands throughout the park as well and smaller versions of some of the bigger rides for children.
 Bumper cars, a large carousel and smaller Ferris wheel rides were also available.
 There was also a stage area where live shows were often scheduled near the bumper cars.

 Some attractions also came and went.
 A spinning ride called The Spider once stood near the Dungeon and followed its spider motif, but it was later replaced by a kiddie parachute ride.
-There was also at one point a walk-through haunted house called "Old House", but it was demolished and replaced by the Blue Thunder in 1999.
+There was also at one point a walk-through haunted house called "Old House".
+It featured spooky decor, ghostly silhouettes and teetering hallways.
+Employed theatrical actors were entirely absent from this attraction.
+It was demolished and replaced by the Blue Thunder in 1999.
 Vincent E. Valentine II designed this attraction in 1967.
-After "Old House" dismantled, the flashing skeletal ghost mannequin was taken to the Rootin' Tootin' Shootin' gallery, where he would have a precise shot from a rifle and mechanically rise from a grave with a weak mid-1990s "Don't Do Drugs" message strapped to his bones.
+After "Old House" dismantled, the flashing skeletal ghost mannequin identified as "Jones" was taken to the Rootin' Tootin' Shootin' gallery, where he would have a precise shot from a rifle and mechanically rise from a grave with a weak mid-1990s "Don't Do Drugs" message strapped to his bones.
 It is now outside Lake Winnepesaukah in Chattanooga, Tennessee.
 With not enough interest in this shooting gallery at Lake Winnie, it was dismantled and stored away in a shelter at the parks maintenance shop.
+The former "Old House" attraction currently stands simply as Haunted Mansion in Panama City Beach's larger amusement park, Race City.
+It lasts from March through Halloween.
+This attraction previously operated as the fairy tale-themed attraction "Fantastic Funhouse".
 An almost exact replica of "Old House" is the "Mysterious Mansion" in Gatlinburg, Tennessee.
 Another creation of Valentine, it contains many similar features like secret passages, dropping balconies, and also a flashing skeleton similar to the one at "Old House."
 The "Mysterious Mansion" was built in 1980 and is still in operation despite being threatened by the wildfire that came so close to destroying downtown Gatlinburg in November, 2016.
 Several of the kiddie rides from Miracle Strip are here, the bees, a children's ride, and several of the rides that were under the metal building in Panama City Beach are now at Lake Winnie.

 There was another ride called "Bayern Kurve" located originally where the Wave Swinger sat, then in the late 1970s, it was moved next to the train depot.
 During the mid to late 1970s, a steel Galaxi coaster named the "Crazy Mouse" stood right next to the "Old House".